Wudu

-Wudu is an important part of ritual purity in Islam.
-It is governed by fiqh (Islamic jurisprudence), which specifies rules concerning hygiene and defines the rituals that constitute it.
+Wudu is an important part of ritual purity in Islam that is governed by fiqh, which specifies hygienical jurisprudence and defines the rituals that constitute it.
+Ritual purity is called tahara.

-It is typically performed before prayers (salah or salat).
-Activities that invalidate wudu include urination, defecation, flatulence, deep sleep, light bleeding (depending on madhhab), menstruation, postpartum and sexual intercourse.
+Wudu is typically performed before Salah or reading the Quran.
+Activities that invalidate wudu include urination, defecation, flatulence, deep sleep, light bleeding (depending on madhhab), menstruation, postpartum status, and sexual intercourse.

-Wudu is often translated as 'partial ablution', as opposed to ghusl as 'full ablution' where the whole body is washed.
-It also contrasts with tayammum ('dry ablution'), which uses sand or dust in place of water, principally due to water scarcity or other harmful effects on the person.
-Purification of the body and clothes is called taharah.
+Wudu is often translated as "partial ablution", as opposed to ghusl, which translates to "full ablution", where the whole body is washed.
+An alternative to wudu is tayammum or "dry ablution", which uses clean sand in place of water due to complete water scarcity or if one is suffering from moisture-induced skin inflammation or illness or other harmful effects on the person.